Which city is cheaper, Venice or Hong Kong?

 Let's take a look at the differences and similarities between Venice and Hong Kong.
 Then, you can decide for yourself which place is better for your next trip.

-With a variety of museums, monuments, and historical sights, a trip to Hong Kong can be an interesting and educational experience.
+You'll find a good number of museums and monuments packed into Hong Kong.
 The city's skyline is one of the most famous "landmarks", but you'll also want to visit Victoria Peak, the Tian Tan Buddha Statue, Wong Tai Sin Temple, and Avenue of Stars.

-Known for it's food and restaurant scene, Hong Kong is always at the top of any foodie's travel list.
+Hong Kong has long been recognized as a culinary destination with great restaurants.
 The city's population is famous for its frequency of dining out, and the prolific diversity of restaurants is obvious from the moment you arrive.
 There are street food stalls and night markets, as well as luxury award winning restaurants.
 The city holds tight to its culinary traditions, but fusion restaurants are creeping in as well.
 Some of the most famous Hong Kong foods include dim sum, sweet and sour pork, and roast goose.

-Hong Kong has a large number of nightlife venues.
+Many people head to Hong Kong for the nightlife scene.
 The city lights up after the sun sets.
-You'll find a diverse range of activities in the evening ranging from night markets to concerts and parties.
-Many of the most popular venues are found around Central and, like everything else in Hong Kong, the venues are often compact and crowded.
+You'll find a diverse range of activities in the evening with everything from night markets to concerts and parties.
+There's a wonderful mix of traditional and contemporary activities, particularly around Lan Kwai Fong.
+Many of the most popular venues are found around Central and, like everything else in Hong Kong, the venues are full of energy.

-Shoppers can find a variety of stores in both Hong Kong and Venice.
+Shoppers can find a variety of terrific stores in both Hong Kong and Venice.

 Known for shopping, Hong Kong draws large crowds to its stores.
 There is a high concentration of shopping malls in the city, and you'll likely find yourself cutting through malls to access different parts of town.
 The city is arguably one of the best shopping cities in the world.
 Popular items to purchase in the city include designer clothes, handbags, electronics, jewelry, watches, and tailor-made suits.